 Use these information resources to plan your trip by your choice of transportation and read more about Margate.

 How To Get To Margate

 Southeastern operates high speed trains to Margate Station that leave St. Pancras International Station every 10 to 15 minutes.
 The journey takes about 90 minutes.
 Be careful to avoid the hourly train from St Pancras that takes more than 2 hours.
 Ticket price is the same but the train makes more stops along the way.
-The cheapest fares are available for an hourly direct service leaving London Victoria at 37 minutes after the hour throughout the day.
+The cheapest fares are available for an hourly direct service leaving London Victoria , roughly on the half hour (this varies slightly throughout the day).

-In 2017, fares started at $20.20 round trip when purchased as two, one-way tickets.
-The trains from St Pancras run more frequently but the outgoing fare, in November 2017, was about £3 more.
+In 2018, fares started at £24.50 for an off-peak round trip ticket.
+The trains from St Pancras run more frequently but the outgoing fare averages at slightly more.
 One word of warning, though.
 Southeastern have been engaged in a prolonged labor dispute with its train drivers and its schedule is subject to frequent changes and delays.

 If you need to arrive by a specific time, it's a good idea to check their website to see if trains are running on time the day before you go.

 UK Travel Tip Use the Cheapest Fare Finder on National Rail Enquiries to get the best deal.
 If you are flexible about the time you travel and also book well in advance, this search feature can save you a lot of money.
 Click the small boxes marked "All Day" on the right of the time settings.
 UK train fares can be very complicated and the same journey can cost tens or hundreds of pounds depending upon the time of day.
 Letting the system find you the cheapest fare makes a lot of sense.
 Using this tool, we were able to find a fare of £20.20, when purchased as two one way tickets, that would have taken an hour to find by the hit and miss method.